-Text Will Always Be Important for Everyone Who Searches the Web
+Text Will Always be Important for Online Search

 For years now, I have been listening to numerous digital marketing experts preach about the end of written content as we know it.
 They think its days are pretty much numbered.
 Even though the entire Web is basically built on it, more than a few experts believe that sooner or later, video is going to take over.
 It’s going to push written content right out of the picture (pun intended).
 Ok, maybe not LITERALLY, but you get the drift.
 They believe it will become redundant and secondary to basically everything else online.

 Why is that? – There are two reasons, mostly.
 The first and more important one being: The average attention span of people who visit the Web is drastically decreasing.

 Looking at the numbers from various relevant research results – the situation is constantly getting worse in this department.
 In 2017, the average attention span of humans who currently walk the Earth is ridiculously short.